ekusnadi/Math-261A-Project-1/README.md

 ## Project Structure
 - **Report:** `Paper1_Education_ToxicRelease_Kusnadi.pdf`
-  2nd version of the paper investigating the relationship between education attainment and toxic release in California.
+  Final version of the paper investigating the relationship between education attainment and toxic release in California.
 - **Quarto Source:** `Paper1_Education_ToxicRelease_Kusnadi.qmd`
   Source file used to generate the report in Quarto, containing all R code for data cleaning, regression modeling, and visualization.
 - **Data:** `CalEnviroScreen4.xlsx`